stratum-mining/stratumprotocol.org/src/index.md

     value: config_A
     visualSrc: /assets/config-a.svg
     mobileVisualSrc: /assets/config-a-mobile.svg
     textContent: Before Stratum V2, transaction sets were selected by pools.
 With this SV2 configuration they’re selected by individual miners, making the network more censorship-resistant.
-Miners run SV2 firmware, connecting to the SV2 proxy server through standard channels where connections are aggregated through an extended channel.
+Miners run SV2 firmware, connecting to the SV2 proxy server.
 Miners can pick their transactions locally and negotiate them with an SV2 pool.
   - name: Config B
     value: config_B
     visualSrc: /assets/config-b.svg